 Our journey through the first half of life is a familiar one; we experience childhood, go to school, make friends, find a partner, create a family, build a career, accumulate property, establish financial stability, and make a contribution to society.
-Although each one of us will negotiate this process on our own terms, the general structure and foundation for first half of life is firmly established.
+Although each one of us will negotiate this process on our own terms, the general structure and foundation for the first half of life are firmly established.

 Somewhere in midlife, we begin to feel the allurement of a different journey.
 During the first half of life, we pursue our ambitions in the external world of culture and society in order to build material security.
 As aging progresses and the voice of midlife begins to whisper to us from an unseen place, our attention is compelled to turn inward.
 It is here that a new and unfamiliar terrain begins to appear on the horizon, and we stand on the threshold of the second half of life.

 The physical, emotional, mental, and spiritual terrain that emerges during the second half of life transforms the felt-meaning of life.
 It is a mysterious terrain that seems to lack a familiar structure.
 The foundation feels more uncertain here.
 The skills, attitudes, and knowledge that we developed in the first half of life provide little assistance here.
 And we turn and walk toward a new and distant horizon.

 …we have turned time itself into our enemy; most of us live under the despotism of stress.
 Everything has somehow become evicted outward.
 Meanwhile, inside we become lonelier and desperate.
 The price of outer exile begins to become apparent in the second half of life.

 – John O’Donohue in The Second Half of Life: Opening the Eight Gates of Wisdom

 Our journey through the second half of life requires new attitudes, skills, knowledge, tools, disciplines, and practices.

 Midlife: Walking into the Second Half of Life